 If a student becomes pregnant she must submit a form/slip from her physician identifying any restrictions for the health of the mother and the baby, to the Course Chairperson.
 Updated physician forms must be submitted prior to each subsequent term to the Course Chairperson.
 She will be able to progress in the program as long as medically advisable.
+If the student is not able to lift 50 pounds she will not be able to attend direct patient care activities.
 If it is necessary for the student to interrupt her educational program the Leave of Absence policy or Withdrawal policy would apply.